 Ports face cumulative pressure from climate change, geopolitical uncertainty, net-zero commitments, technological disruption, and the urgent need for social and environmental equity.
 These pressures, alongside the essential role of ports in global maritime systems, elevate ports as a focal point in advancing a resilience-based approach to the transformation of maritime infrastructure.

-At COP27 in Sharm El-Sheikh, Egypt, the Sharm El Sheikh Adaptation Agenda was adopted and the UN High Level Climate Champions announced a comprehensive set of 2030 Breakthroughs for the Maritime sector maritime-specific resilience breakthroughs.
+At COP27 in Sharm El-Sheikh, Egypt, the UN High Level Climate Champions announced a comprehensive set of 2030 Breakthroughs for the shipping sector including Resilience and Adaptation Breakthroughs including a set of port-specific resilience breakthroughs.
 Through its Maritime Resilience Breakthroughs Lab: Resilience4Ports, Resilience Rising and its partners support unlocking these breakthroughs by 2030.